Sprite (drink) Logo

 Sprite (drink) Logo 1961

-The debut logo consists of an inscription – the name of the trademark, beaten with uneven green letters.
+The debut logo features the trademark name in uneven green letters.
 To demonstrate the dynamics, the designers made them jump.
 Sharp serifs of a distinct shape accompany each sign.
 They are prickly, like the taste of lime-lemon soda.
 A yellow-green star replaces the dot above the “i” with eight rays of different lengths, echoing the spikes on the symbols.
 A thin curly frame surrounds the text.

 1964 – 1974